Independent Namibia Travel Notes

 Cheetah & Leopard Conservation Track

 Namibia is a year-round destination, but the ideal time to travel depends on what you want to experience.
-Here's our expert seasonal guide to help you plan the perfect itinerary.
+Use this seasonal overview as a planning starting point, then verify local conditions close to departure.

 May – October